-Some models are equipped with a Smart Card slot on the left side of the computer.
-The Windows hot-install feature allows you to insert a Smart Card while the computer is turned on.
+The Smart Card slot is on the side of the computer.
+The Windows hotinstall feature allows you to insert a Smart Card while the computer is turned on.

 To install a Smart Card, do the following:

 1. Insert the Smart Card into the Smart Card slot with the metal connectors facing up.